Popular Stories

 That’s where the Gardening Responsibly initiative comes in.

-It includes an online resource that helps identify and select plants that are low risk, and an eco-label certification that is put on plants that are low-risk within cooperating retailers.
+It includes an online resource to help identify and select low-risk plants, and an eco-label certification applied to low-risk plants across cooperating retailers.

 Where do weeds come from?

-72% of the weeds we have in Australia today were introduced accidentally as ornamentals.
+People accidentally introduced 72% of the weeds found in Australia today as ornamental plants.

 Scarily, the six most common weeds cover an area three times the size of Tasmania, which shows how fast these plants can spread.